SovereignCloudStack/release-notes/README.md

 ## Roadmap

 We have a 6 month release cadence -- R6 will follow in March 2024.
-Until then, we will provide bugfixes and security fixes for R.
+Until then, we will provide bugfixes and security fixes for R5.

 We do work towards a model where our partners can actually follow our main development branches -- right now, our CI needs a bit more coverage though